 How do I check my cholesterol levels?

 The only way to test your cholesterol levels is with a blood test.
 One of the easiest blood tests you can use to measure your cholesterol is the Fear Nothing Blood Test.
 It's an easy finger-prick test that can be taken in the comfort of your own home, and includes a complete blood lipid test to assess your cholesterol and triglyceride levels (another molecule known to contribute to the risk of developing cardiovascular disease).

 Because cholesterol levels can fluctuate depending on your diet and level of activity, it’s recommended that you regularly monitor your cholesterol levels with the At-Home Health MOT (Biannual).
 As it’s a recurring blood test, you can track the impact of lifestyle changes you make over the course of the year to help you maintain healthy cholesterol levels.

-Both At-Home Health MOTs also test for a range of other important health indicators (including your vitamin D level, diabetes risk, and testosterone level).
+The At-Home Health MOT also tests for a range of other important health indicators (including your vitamin D level, diabetes risk, and testosterone level).
 What’s more, the MOT includes a free phone consultation with a UK doctor who will talk you through your results and give personalised health advice based on the outcome of your test.

 Is it possible to reduce my cholesterol level?

 If you take an At-Home Health MOT and the doctor tells you that you don’t need to take any cholesterol-lowering medication to keep your cholesterol levels in check, then there are a few things you can do to help yourself maintain normal cholesterol levels: